rtlong/pivotaltracker.user.js/README.md

 ## To install

-To install in Chrome, download the pivotaltracker.user.js file from this repo, then open your [Chrome extensions page](chrome://extensions), then drag the downloaded user script up from the downloads bar (or your file manager) into that extensions page.
+To install in Chrome, download the pivotaltracker.user.js file from this repo, then open your Chrome extensions page (`chrome://extensions`), then drag the downloaded user script up from the downloads bar (or your file manager) into that extensions page.
 This is clunky, yes, but it's the only way Chrome lets one install userscripts.
 I'd accept any help turning this into a proper extension so this process is smoother.